open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 > **Note**    The specified resolution acts only as a target value.
 This means that the actual generated video resolution might be different
 > depending on the hardware of your local media capture device.
-### 4.2.5 Connect to an MCU conference with an RTSP/RTMP input {#Conferencesection4_2_5}
+### 4.2.5 Connect to an MCU conference with an RTSP input {#Conferencesection4_2_5}
-The MCU conference supports external stream input from devices that support RTSP/RTMP protocol, like IP Camera.
+The MCU conference supports external stream input from devices that support RTSP protocol, like IP Camera.
 For example, connect to the MCU sample application server XXXXX with the following URL:

         https://XXXXX:3004/?url=rtsp_stream_url